Film: 1830s–1880s: Before celluloid

-First motion pictures
+1880s–1890s: First motion pictures

 By the end of the 1880s, the introduction of lengths of celluloid photographic film and the invention of motion picture cameras, which could photograph a rapid sequence of images using only one lens, allowed action to be captured and stored on a single compact reel of film.

 Movies were initially shown publicly to one person at a time through "peep show" devices such as the Electrotachyscope, Kinetoscope and the Mutoscope.
 Not much later, exhibitors managed to project films on large screens for theatre audiences.

-The first public screenings of films at which admission was charged were made in 1895 by the American Woodville Latham and his sons, using films produced by their Eidoloscope company, and by the – arguably better known – French brothers Auguste and Louis Lumière with ten of their own productions.
-Private screenings had preceded these by several months, with Latham's slightly predating the Lumière brothers'.
+The first public screenings of films at which admission was charged were made in 1895 by the American Woodville Latham and his sons (using films produced by their Eidoloscope company), by the Skladanowsky brothers, and by French brothers Auguste and Louis Lumière, best known for L'Arrivée d'un train en gare de La Ciotat (1896), with ten of their own productions.
+Private screenings had preceded these by several months, with Latham's slightly predating the others'.